-Responsibilities of the Members of the Board for the Financial Report
+Responsibilities of the Management and Members of the Board for the Financial Report

-The members of the Board are responsible for the preparation and fair presentation of the financial report in accordance with the financial reporting requirements of the Building and Construction Industry Training Fund Act 1990 and for such internal control as they determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial report in accordance with the financial reporting requirements of the Building and Construction Industry Training Fund Act 1990 and for such internal control as they determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the members of the Board are responsible for assessing the Board's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the Board is to be dissolved by an Act of Parliament, or the members of the Board intend to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, management is responsible for assessing the Board's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the Board is to be dissolved by an Act of Parliament, or the members of the Board intend to cease operations, or have no realistic alternative but to do so.